History

 CASA Staff

-Diana Sneed, Program Director, dianas@goldencrescentcasa.org
+Diana Sneed, Executive Director, dianas@goldencrescentcasa.org

-Charlene Moreno, Community Engagement Specialist, charlenem@goldencrescentcasa.org
+Stephanie Bassham, Community Engagement Specialist, sbassham@goldencrescentcasa.org

-Leticia Lechuga, Volunteer Supervisor Calhoun County, leticial@goldencrescentcasa.org
+Leticia Lechuga, Volunteer Supervisor Dewitt, Calhoun, and Jackson Counties, leticial@goldencrescentcasa.org

-Christine Tovar, Volunteer Supervisor Victoria County, ctovar@goldencrescentcasa.org
+Christine Fraire, Volunteer Supervisor Victoria County, ctovar@goldencrescentcasa.org

 Flora Hernandez, Volunteer Supervisor Refugio, Goliad, Victoria Counties, fhernandez@goldencrescentcasa.org